-- 6.1.
-Disclosure of a Conflict must be considered in situations where the Bank has used reasonable efforts to manage a Conflict but those efforts are not sufficient to ensure with reasonable confidence that risks of damage to the interests of a client will be prevented.
-In some cases, the Bank may decide to refrain from engaging in or executing a transaction.
-These situations do not require disclosure.
-In certain jurisdictions, the use and content of a disclosure may be prescribed by local law or regulation. - 6.2.
-In addition, where applicable activities are carried out by a Credit Suisse Group entity subject to MiFID II (including through the implementation of such rules in the UK) and such entity is not reasonably confident that the arrangements in place to manage or prevent a Conflict are sufficient to ensure that the risk of damage to the interests of a client will be prevented, such entity must clearly disclose the following to the client before undertaking business for that client: - a) The general nature or sources of such Conflict - b) The steps taken to mitigate that Conflict
+- 6.1 Where we have used all appropriate steps to identify and to prevent or manage a Conflict but those efforts are not sufficient to ensure, with reasonable confidence, that risks of damage to the interests of a client will be prevented, we will consider whether disclosure is appropriate or whether, bearing in mind the risks involved, we should refrain from acting for one or more of our clients. - 6.2 In addition, where applicable activities are carried out by a Credit Suisse Group entity subject to MiFID II and such entity is not reasonably confident that the arrangements in place to manage or prevent a Conflict are sufficient to ensure that the risk of damage to the interests of a client will be prevented, such entity must clearly disclose the following to the client before undertaking business for that client: - a. the general nature or sources of such Conflict; - b. the steps taken to mitigate that Conflict.